 When speaking about integration of planning and scheduling, a formal modelling framework to describe such problems is one of the first issues.
-There exists a de facto standard modelling language PDDL for description of planning problems (Ghallab et al. 1998) and this language is being extended to model time (Fox and Long 2001).
-Other approaches in planning attempts to model resources (Brenner 2001) or (Koehler 1998).
+There exists a de facto standard modelling language PDDL for description of planning problems [10] and this language is being extended to model time [9].
+Other approaches in planning attempts to model resources [4,12].
 Still, all these approaches have their limitations when describing real-life resources and time.

 Surprisingly, there is no system independent language for scheduling problems; at least we are not aware of any such language.
-There exists a well-known classification of scheduling problems using the triple (machine environment | job characteristics | optimality criterion) by Graham et al. (Brucker 2001).
+There exists a well-known classification of scheduling problems using the triple (machine environment | job characteristics | optimality criterion) by Graham et al. [5].
 However, this is an academic classification, not a modelling language to describe a particular problem.
-Some modelling languages, like STTL (Kingston 2001), exist for timetabling problems but these languages can hardly be extended to general scheduling problems or to planning problems.
+Some modelling languages, like STTL [11], exist for timetabling problems but these languages can hardly be extended to general scheduling problems or to planning problems.

 In this paper, we describe a framework for integrated description of both planning and scheduling problems.
-This framework is based on our previous works on modelling scheduling problems enhanced by planning capabilities (Barták 1999) and (Barták and Rudová 2001) so time and resources play an important role there.
+This framework is based on our previous works on modelling scheduling problems enhanced by planning capabilities [1,2] so time and resources play an important role there.
 We have abstracted from a particular scheduling problem to cover a wider class of problems including pure planning and pure scheduling problems.
-This paper is a bit refined version of our proposal from (Barták and Rudová 2001).
-Here, we concentrate on a basic structure of the framework rather than on particular attributes (even if we mention some attributes to illustrate how the objects are used).
+We concentrate on a basic structure of the framework rather than on particular attributes (even if we mention some attributes to illustrate how the objects are used).
 This gives us a freedom of designing a generic framework that can be filled by attributes and that way adapted to a particular problem area.
-We also describe how such formalisation can be used to support planning/scheduling.
+This paper is not about solving algorithms, it is merely about the structure of modelling framework covering both planning and scheduling problems.